-Inform the community of the work and decisions of the Community Council by posting minutes of meetings in public places, such as libraries, websites, and notice boards and, subject to the provisions contained within the Data Protection Act 1998, provide contact details of Community Council members.

-Draft minutes of Community Council meetings must be presented to Midlothian Council within 14 days from the date of that meeting and be circulated to Community Council members, relevant elected members, and other interested parties.
+- Inform the community of the work and decisions of the Community Council by posting agendas and minutes of meetings in public places, such as libraries, notice boards and online, subject to the provisions contained within the Data Protection Act 1998 and the General Data Protection Regulations (2018), provide contact details of Community Council members. - Agendas & draft minutes of Community Council meetings must be presented to Midlothian Council within 21 days from the date of that meeting and be circulated to Community Council members, relevant Elected Members, and other interested parties.